 - Bilingual children also perform better in math and have stronger logic skills

-In 1962, Elizabeth Peal and Wallace Lambert at McGill University in Montreal found that the ability to speak two languages when controlling for other factors that might also affect performance such as socioeconomic status and education, that bilinguals outperformed monolinguals in 15 verbal and nonverbal tests.
+In 1962, Elizabeth Peal and Wallace Lambert at McGill University in Montreal found that the ability to speak two languages when controlling for other factors that might also affect performance such as socioeconomic status and education, and that bilinguals outperformed monolinguals in 15 verbal and nonverbal tests.

 In recent years, the benefits of bilingualism has received more attention from researchers.
 Ellen Bialystok, a psychologist at York University in Toronto, found one of these advantages while asking children to spot whether various sentences were grammatically correct.
 Both monolinguals and bilinguals could see the mistake in phrases such as “apples growed on trees,” but differences arose when they considered nonsensical sentences such as “apples grow on noses.”
 The monolinguals, flummoxed by the silliness of the phrase, incorrectly reported a grammar error, whereas the bilinguals did not.

 Bialystok suspected that rather than reflecting expertise in grammar, the bilinguals’ performance demonstrated improvement in the brain’s executive system, a broad suite of mental skills that center on the ability to block out irrelevant information and concentrate on a task at hand.
 In this case, the bilinguals were better able to focus on the grammar while ignoring the meaning of the words.
 In subsequent studies, bilingual children aced a range of problems that directly tested their grammatical strength.

 There is a correlation between young children’s second language development and the development of print awareness.